pyember/ember/src/ember/core/configs/README.md

 # Ember Configuration System

 This directory contains Ember's unified configuration system, which provides a flexible, type-safe, and extensible way to configure the framework.
+The configuration system is now the central source of truth for all Ember configuration, including model registry settings.

 ## Key Features